jsseidel/draftman2/README.md

 # draftman2

-A minimalist draft-management application for long-form writers, currently in beta release.
+A minimalist draft-management application I use to help me organize long writing projects.
+It may or may not be useful to others.

 [https://jsseidel.github.io/draftman2/](https://jsseidel.github.io/draftman2/)

 # Running Draftman2

-Draftman2 will run as is in Ubuntu 18.04/20.04 with no additional
+Draftman2 will run as-is in Ubuntu 18.04/20.04 with no additional
 requirements:

 ```